We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Additionally, if you’re following a specific diet or have severe allergies, you may want to consider a service that caters directly to your needs.

-Overall, Martha and Marley Spoon may be worth the money if you value the convenience of meal kit delivery, enjoy cooking, and do not have specific dietary needs.
+Overall, Martha Stewart & Marley Spoon may be worth the money if you value the convenience of meal kit delivery, enjoy cooking, and do not have specific dietary needs.

 Happy customers say they appreciate the wide selection of meals and find the service convenient.
 They also note that they typically don’t have issues with ingredients being damaged or their orders being wrong or late.